How much does it cost to study and live in the UK?

 Costs of education in the UK vary significantly depending on the education institution and the comfort of living you would like to have.
 Here are two examples of total costs for two different students:

-Student 1studies in a large university and rents a studio flat with his own kitchen and bathroom.
-His total costs are £30,000 per year.
+Student 1 studies in Central London and rents a studio flat with his own kitchen and bathroom.
+His total costs are £35,000 per year.

 Student 2 prefers a more budget option and tries to save some money.
-Although he studies in a large college in central London, he lives in a flat share where he shares kitchen and bathroom with two flatmates.
-His total costs are £20,000 per year.
+He studies in a nice town in England, lives in a flat share where he shares kitchen and bathroom with two flatmates.
+His total costs are £25,000 per year.